h-nam-edu/skipera-gemini/README.md

 python3 main.py --slug introduction-psychology --llm

 ```
-with an accuracy of 50%!!
-Which is exactly half the world population, so that is saying something....

 Also, you can use the `--ungraded` flag to do ungraded assignments.
-For some courses that require you to complete the entire module to take the final assignment.
+For some courses that require you to complete the entire module first to take the final assignment.

 ```bash
 python3 main.py --slug introduction-psychology --llm --ungraded